njx/brackets-livedev2/README.md

 Communication between Brackets and the browser is factored into three layers:

-* a low-level "transport" layer, which is responsible for launching live preview in the browser and providing a simple textual message bus between the browser and Brackets.
+1. a low-level "transport" layer, which is responsible for launching live preview in the browser and providing a simple textual message bus between the browser and Brackets.
-* the "protocol" layer, which sits on top of the transport layer and provides the actual semantic behavior (currently just "evaluate in browser")
+2. the "protocol" layer, which sits on top of the transport layer and provides the actual semantic behavior (currently just "evaluate in browser")
-* the injected RemoteFunctions script, which is the same as in today's LiveDevelopment and provides Brackets-specific functionality (highlighting, DOM edit application) on top of the core protocol.
+3. the injected RemoteFunctions script, which is the same as in today's LiveDevelopment and provides Brackets-specific functionality (highlighting, DOM edit application) on top of the core protocol.

 The reason for this factoring is so that the transport layer can be swapped out for different use cases, and so that anything higher-level we need that can be easily built in terms of eval doesn't have to be built into the protocol.

+(We could arguably get rid of the distinction between (2) and (3), and basically roll all the Brackets functionality into the "protocol" layer by simply merging the RemoteFunctions script into the protocol remote script.
+The only reason to keep the protocol layer separate, IMO, is if we want to keep it compatible with CDT, a la RemoteDebug - so it only provides the functionality that CDT does.)

 The transport layer currently implemented uses a WebSocket server in Node, coupled with an injected script in the browser that connects back to that server.
 However, this could easily be swapped out for a different transport layer that supports a preview iframe directly inside Brackets, where the communication is via `postMessage()`.